BenSaus/cart-api/README.md

 # Simple Cart API

-This is basic shopping cart api.
+This is a basic NodeJs shopping cart api.
 The app consists of a SQLite backed ExpressJS server with validation, error handling, and containerized with Docker.
 With the following commands you can install and run the api yourself.
 Dependancies include Docker, node, and npm.

 ## Run API